 “Physical evidence is any tangible evidence that can connect an offender to a crime scene.
 Biological evidence, which contains DNA, is a type of physical evidence,” says the National Institute of Justice (NIJ).
 All biological evidence, including skin, saliva, semen, vaginal fluid, hair, and even vomit and feces can be tested for DNA in a criminal investigation.

 DNA technology has jumped by leaps and bounds in recent years.
-Thanks to DNA, cold cases are being solved and even some of the wrongfully convicted are being released from prison.
+Thanks to DNA, cold cases are being solved, and even some of the wrongfully convicted are being released from prison.
 But understandably, DNA testing has a lot of people worried.
 Will they be convicted of crimes they committed years ago in their youth?
 Will their DNA be taken after an arrest, only for it to wrongfully convict them of a crime they didn’t commit one day in the future?

 If you’re facing criminal charges in Florida, you may have questions about your DNA.
-When does the state take criminal defendant’s DNA?
+When does the state take a criminal defendant’s DNA?
 Will you be required to provide a sample?
 Will the DNA laws be changing anytime soon?
 You have questions and you deserve answers.
-In this post, we will give a brief description of Florida’s DNA laws so you know what to expect in regards to DNA testing and criminal cases.
+In this post, we will give a brief description of Florida’s DNA laws, so you know what to expect in regards to DNA testing and criminal cases.

-Crime and DNA in Florida
+Crime & DNA in Florida

 For starters, let’s take a look at which criminal defendants are legally required to provide samples of their DNA.
 Under Section 943.325 of the Florida Statutes, anyone convicted of the following crimes must provide a sample of their DNA:

 - Any felony offense, including felony DUI

 Under Sec.
 943.325 of the Florida Statutes, it reads: “It is the policy of this state to assist federal, state, and local criminal justice and law enforcement agencies in the identification and detection of individuals in criminal investigations and the identification and location of missing unidentified persons.”